-Polling Interval (ms): This property specifies a fixed time interval for all communications with a device.
+Polling Interval (ms): Specify a fixed time interval for all communications with a device.
 It can be used to prevent the driver from making excessive requests to the device, and to prevent the OPC client from forcing the driver to run at its maximum update rate.
-The default setting is 1000 milliseconds.

-Start Math on Start: When checked, this option will inform the driver to send a command to the device at communication startup that will start the math computation.
-The default setting is unchecked.
+Start Math on Start: When Enabled, this option informs the driver to send a command to the device at communication startup that will start the math computation.
+The default setting is Disabled.